The greatest people on Earth

 The first time we went into Sudan with Franklin Graham, he told us we would see the greatest Christians since the Book of Acts.
 The people at the refugee camp had been brutally driven from their villages.
 They had witnessed horrible, inhumane acts.
 Yet, I watched them praise and worship God with more fervor and devotion that you’ll find in many American churches.

 Dozens of Sudanese referred to someone that they loved greatly a man who was like a father or grandfather to them.
 We found out that it was a missionary who had made an incredible impact in their lives.
 He was so revered among the people that we asked to meet him.

 They smiled and told us that he had been dead for 50 years!
 The impact was so profound and genuine in their lives, that they still talked about the missionary as though he was in their midst.

 Wherever we go — China, Romania, India, Angola, Croatia, Bolivia and many other places — we find people to admire.

 I mentioned this to Peter Pretorius one time, telling him that Betty and I thought that the missionaries were the greatest people we had ever met.
 His reaction, and Ann’s as well, really surprised me.

 "James, let me tell you what we missionaries think," he said forcefully.

 We did send more, because we are supported by so many others.
-Even now, we are preparing to send aid to the coast of Texas, should hurricane Ike live up to its expectations.
+We also prepared to send aid to the coast of Texas, should Hurricane Ike live up to its expectations.